 - Antidepressants and other mental health medication

-- Intersex-sensitive professional help for mental health
+- Intersex-friendly professional help for mental health

 - Bone density medication and medical care